yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 Contoso would be considered by most as a classic IT shop, mainly focused on their infrastructure.
 Their application development department's skill set is dated, predominantly focused on client/server development.
 Two years ago, the company began a project to move portions of their infrastructure to Azure to gain efficiencies and eventually exit the hardware obsolescence cycle.
 This project has been executed under the leadership of Lewis Franklin, head of infrastructure and operations.

-Many Contoso applications have an ADDS dependency, and so building a domain controller infrastructure was the starting point for Contoso's cloud build-out.
-For the current ADDS implementation in Azure, the team has deployed a single domain controller VM in the West Central US region.
+Many Contoso applications have an Active Directory Domain Services (AD DS) dependency, and so building a domain controller infrastructure was the starting point for Contoso's cloud build-out.
+For the current AD DS implementation in Azure, the team has deployed a single domain controller VM in the West Central US region.
 This region was chosen due to its proximity to the Cheyenne Headquarters.
 It is running on a Standard D2 instance with Active Directory deployed on the C: drive.

 ![This image represents a single domain controller in the West Central US region with a site to site VPN gateway connecting the on-premises environment with the cloud.](images/Existing-VPN-AD.png "West Central US region - Single Domain Controller")